Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Related Work

 \subsection{Large Models (LMs) in AD}

-Large Models (LMs) have gained significant interest in the context of AD due to their proficiency in analyzing images and contexts \cite{10452794}.
-These advancements have greatly improved zero-shot and few-shot image classification \cite{palanisamy2023proto}, segmentation \cite{10487851,kou2024pfedlvm}, object detection \cite{10465607}, etc. For example, CLIP \cite{radford2021learning} have shown that training to match images with captions can effectively create image representations from scratch; LLaMa \cite{liu2024visual} combines a vision encoder with an Large Language Model to enhance the understanding of both visual and linguistic concepts.
-Furthermore, researchers have explored the vectorized visual embeddings to equip LMs with environmental perception capabilities, particularly in AD scenarios.
-For example, DriveGPT4 \cite{xu2023drivegpt4} interprets video inputs to generate driving-related textual responses; Talk2BEV \cite{dewangan2023talk2bev} leverages pre-trained image-language models to combine Bird's Eye View maps with linguistic context, enabling visuo-linguistic reasoning in autonomous vehicles.
-In addition, generative models in AD are also gaining popularity.
-For instance, GAIA-1 \cite{hu2023gaia} generates realistic driving scenarios by integrating video, text, and action inputs and showcases generative models in adapting to the changing dynamics of the real world.
-In this work, we propose to use SAM \cite{kirillov2023segment} to generate frame-wise annotation.
-However, SAM's output lacks of category information.
-To mitigate this limitation, we additionally propose SBICAC clustering algorithm to supplement SAM to generate category IDs.
+Large Models (LMs) have gained significant interest in the context of AD due to their proficiency in analyzing images and contexts \cite{10295972}.
+These advancements have greatly improved zero-shot and few-shot image classification \cite{palanisamy2023proto}, segmentation \cite{kou2024pfedlvm}, object detection \cite{10465607}, etc. For example, CLIP \cite{radford2021learning} have shown that training to match images with captions can effectively create image representations from scratch; LLaMa \cite{liu2024visual} combines a vision encoder with an Large Language Model to enhance the understanding of both visual and linguistic concepts.